MarisaNicoleSloan/career-portfolio/patient-assessment-form/patient-assessment-form.md

 **Tech Stack:** React,js, TypeScript, Tailwind CSS, Gatsby, WordPress, Jest, Cloudflare

 ## Business Challenge

+When searching for behavioral healthcare treatment, patients or their loved ones prioritized factors such as location, cost, specialization, and treatment approach.
+However, the overwhelming number of options and an abundance of complex filters led to confusion and decision fatigue.
+Patients often struggled to navigate through this flood of choices, especially when they were unsure of exactly what they needed.
+The lack of clear guidance and personalized filtering exacerbated the issue, making it difficult to connect with the right provider in a timely manner.

 Users faced challenges when trying to navigate through a large volume of content to find relevant treatment providers, leading to:

 - **Irrelevant Search Results**: Without personalized filtering, users frequently encountered unsuitable treatment options, causing frustration